 While we have always hoped to be clear about our desire to bring all Jews and allies together who identify as unabashedly progressive and unapologetically Zionist, we have not done enough to make sure that message was received by the many Jews of color who may identify strongly with our mission.
 Furthermore, our mission has two pieces: to fight for equity and justice, and to fight antisemitism, including a contemporary manifestation as anti-Zionism.
 If we are not standing in solidarity with, centering and elevating Jews of color––and all people of color––no matter their personal views, we are failing our mandate as an organization founded to fight for social justice and equity.

-Last week, Jewish leaders of color wrote a powerful open letter calling on all of us to do better.
+During the summer of 2020, Jewish leaders of color wrote a powerful open letter calling on all of us to do better.
 It was a message that many of us needed to hear.
 At Zioness, we intend to honor that call with intentionality.

 Since its inception, Zioness has publicly and privately urged Jewish communal institutions to engage more deeply with diverse Jewish leaders and organizations and to strive to be far more inclusive.
 Recently, Zioness’s Executive Director published a statement on the future of the Conference of Presidents of Major American Jewish Organizations, urging more representation and more active and integral roles for the 20% of American Jews who are members of communities of color.

 But we have not done nearly enough.
 In this moment of profound introspection and learning, we at Zioness know that our fight against white supremacy and systemic racism must begin inside the community we are so proud to belong to and serve.
 While individual Jews and Zionesses can and do show up regularly in racial justice spaces, we must do the hard work internally in the Jewish community: True allyship demands that our work begin amongst ourselves and penetrate all aspects of our lives.